giellalt/lang-xwo/xwo.md

 The word forms in Written Oirat language start from the lexeme roots of basic word classes, or optionally from prefixes:

+Nouns
+Nouns in the Written Oirat language are things.

+Prefixes
+Prefixes in the Written Oirat language are bound to beginning of other words.

+Pronouns
+Pronouns in the Written Oirat language are references to things.

+Adjectives
+Adjectives in the Written Oirat language describe things.

+Verbs
+Verbs in the Written Oirat language are actions.

+Numerals
+Numerals in the Written Oirat language are numbers.

+% komma% :,      Root ;
+% tjuohkkis% :%.
+Root ;
+% kolon% :%:     Root ;
+% sárggis% :%-   Root ;
+% násti% :%*     Root ;